isidzukuri/lib_agregator/lib/web_crawler/readme.md

 Most interesting thing about this library its dynamically spawned threads.
 Why its needed?
 For example you have one job to do.
 Its easy: one job - one thread.
 2 jobs - 2 threads ... n jobs - n threads (in ideal world).
 But what if you dont know  at the start about number of jobs should be done?
-Or if number will change in the middle of the process?
+Or if number will change during the process?
 It would be cool if code could decide about optimal number of threads in each moment of time.

 Logic begind is simple: if queue of jobs is big - start new threads.
 Thread dies if no jobs left.